naelshawwa/interview-live-code-recipe/readme.md

 - DO NOT MAKE ANY CHANGES to this codebase before the interview however feel free to browse the [Spoonacular API Docs](https://spoonacular.com/food-api/docs) and this codebase.

 # Codebase
 This interview codebase has 3 parts.
 For Engineering roles we will be using both the ReactJS and Python Flask parts.
-For Test Engineer roles we will be using the Playwright codebase as well as the unit tests for ReactJS Client or Python Flask API depending
+For Test Engineer roles we will be using the Playwright codebase as well as the unit tests for ReactJS Client or Python Flask API.

 ##  Python Flask API
 ### Overview